infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 <?php } ?>
 ```

 Never write inline statements without braces.
-This is an extremely bad practice because it produces code that is hard to read and maintain.
+This is an extremely bad practice because it produces code that is hard to read and hard to maintain.

 ```php
 <?php